gramaziokohler/antikythera/ARCHITECTURE.md

 ### Agent Communication Protocol

-Agents communicate with the orchestrator via 3 types of messages sent over MQTT.
+Agents communicate with the orchestrator via 4 types of messages sent over MQTT.
 The schema for these protocol messages are defined using Protocol Buffers (`protobuf`) and the `compas_pb` library for type-safe serialization of COMPAS objects:

 1. **Task Assignment**: The orchestrator sends a `TaskAssignmentMessage` when a task is ready to be executed.
 2. **Task Status Updates**: TBD
 3. **Task Completion**: The agent sends a `TaskCompletionMessage` with the task result upon completion (success or failure).
+4. **Task Completion ACK**: The orchestrator sends a `TaskCompletionAckMessage` immediately after it accepts a `TaskCompletionMessage`.
+This acknowledgement is broadcast to all agents running the same task so the non-reporting agents can invalidate their local execution and return to the idle state without waiting for a timeout.

 **Protocol Buffer Definitions**